david-garza/enterococci_prediction_analysis/README.md

 The machine learning model evolved from a regression model to a classifier from feed back in model performance and findings in the exploratory analysis.

 A detailed write up of the machine learning model evolution can be found [here](machine_learning/README.md).

+### Dashboard

+Draft dashboard is a website that allows users to interactively explore the data.

+Information can be found in the [website folder](website).